How to start a local cinema

 For audiences, the style and design of a cinema can be as important as the programme in making a cinema visit an unforgettable experience.
 Cinema has very specific design requirements and getting these right is an essential part of developing a facility that audiences will enjoy.

-Planning a new cinema, whether a conversion or a new build, will usually involve capital funding.
-What are the key elements of your capital funds and how do you set about raising the money?
+Planning a new cinema, whether a conversion or a new build, will usually involve capital funding, although

 VIDEO: watch our interviews on capital costing and raising money.

 Cinemas have operated along largely the same business lines for many decades, but these are starting to change as the industry adopts new ways of presenting films.
 This chapter looks at the key income streams and costs that need to be managed effectively to make the cinema viable.